KaitlinDa/can-of-books-frontend/README.md

 ## Change Log

-12-11-2023 6:30pm - Implemented a fully functional front-end running on `local server` using React Carousel, which displays books based on availability status that the user selects from drop-down.
-Utilized `BrowserRouter` to store the current location in the browser's address bar using clean URLs and navigates using the browser's built-in history stack.
+12-12-2023 8:00pm - Implemented an add and delete book function for the user to use.
+Installed a modal for a cleaner interface.

 ## Estimates

 ### Set Up, Storage, and Book Component

-- Estimate of time needed to complete: 2.5 hours
+- Estimate of time needed to complete: 3 hours
-- Start time: 4:00pm
+- Start time: 5:00pm
-- Finish time: 6:30pm
+- Finish time: 8:00pm
-- Actual time needed to complete: 2.5 hours
+- Actual time needed to complete: 3 hours

 ## Credit and Collaborations